xlrte/website/docs/xlrte-concepts/resources/gcp-resource-settings/cloudsql.md

     point_in_time_recovery_enabled: false # default false
     backup_enabled: true # defaults to true
     backup_start_time: "04:00" # time of backups to be started
+  # vpc connector resources are optional, and define the resources of the VPC access
+  # between the services and the database instances.
+  vpc_access_connector:
+    min_instances: 2 # default and minimum 2, must be lower than max_instances
+    max_instances: 3 # default and minimum 3, max 10
+    instance_type: e2-standard-4 # default is 'f1-micro', 'e2-standard-4' gives more bandwidth processing ability
 ```